nvim-neorg/neorg/README.md

 To learn more about the philosophy of the project check the [philosophy](#-philosophy) section.

-###### :exclamation: **IMPORTANT**: Neorg is _alpha_ software.
-We consider it stable however be prepared for changes and potentially outdated documentation.
-We are advancing fast and while we are doing our best to keep the documentation up-to-date, this may not always be possible.
+###### :exclamation: **IMPORTANT**: Neorg is young software.
+We consider it stable however be prepared for occasional breaking workflow changes.
+Make sure to pin the version of Neorg you'd like to use and only update when you are ready.

 ## 🌟 Showcase